foobara/foobara/README.md

   * All docs combined: https://docs.foobara.com/all/
   * Per-repository docs: https://foobara.com/docs

+# Help

+Are you actually trying to build something with Foobara?
+Happy to help! miles@foobara.com

 # Contributing

-Probably a good idea to reach out if you'd like to contribute code or documentation or other forms of help.
-We could pair on what you have in mind and you could drive or at least we can make sure it's a good use of time.
-I can be reached at azimux@gmail.com
+There are many ways you could help!
+There are tasks in the codebase for all skill levels including absolute beginner.
+There's also much need for improved documentation.
+If you're interested in helping but don't know how, then please reach out! miles@foobara.com

-You can contribute via a github pull request as is typical
+You are welcome to also contribute via a github pull request or open issues for bugs.

-Make sure the test suite and linter pass locally before opening a pull request

-The build will fail if test coverage is below 100%
+Make sure the test suite and linter pass locally before opening a pull request as the build will fail if test coverage is below 100%.

 ## Developing locally